Info

 See also

-- songs with chords I, IV, V
+- Harmony: chords I, IV, V / partner songs

-- source: Making Music Your Own, Grade 6, Silver Burdett Company, 1965
+- Source: Making Music Your Own, Grade 6, Silver Burdett Company, 1965

 YouTube

-- Song with chords (PDF)
+- PDF of song with chords

 - MIDI file

-- Listen
+- Listen to the melody